Abhay2012/mysql-async-wrapper/Readme.md

 ## Async Mysql Wrapper

-This is a Wrapper class, which helps to get rid of callbacks of mysql package functions and provides a way to use them in async await (es7) syntax, Below Example uses express framework and import/export statements
+This is a Wrapper class, which helps to get rid of callbacks of mysql package functions and provides a way to use them in async await (es7) syntax, Below Examples uses express framework in both (import/export syntax and commonJs syntax)

+It also supports retry query execution for provided error codes

-Import **BaseDatabase** class from **mysql-async-wrapper** and create a custom class which extends BaseDatabase and pass pool in super (BaseDatabase class constructor)
+Import **BaseDatabase** class from **mysql-async-wrapper**, create a db instance with pool and export it

-database.js
+database.js (import/export syntax)
 ```javascript
 import mysql from "mysql"
 import BaseDatabase from "mysql-async-wrapper"